 There is something about maroon that is just very…blah, unless you are driving a 1991 Chevy Corsica.
 A&M have gone through some subtle uniform changes of recent, but have gone more classic under Jimbo Fisher.
 The white helmet is a nice touch for road games, and anytime they use the state of Texas sticker it’s going to be a winner.

-The Razorbacks have gone back to a more classic, clean look in the Chad Morris era.
+The Razorbacks have gone back to a more classic, clean look in the Chad Morris era (and beyond).
 The white-on-white road look is really sharp and they’ve abandoned the matte helmet finish.
 Things are looking up for Arkansas, at least in the looks department.

 11. South Carolina